0800 043 0020

 If you suffer from a Food Allergy and plan to book a flight, it is essential to check the airline's policy regarding the food services available.

-If you suffer from a Peanut Allergy, try and find an Airline that does not serve complimentary peanuts with their drinks.
+If you suffer from a peanut allergy, try to find an airline that does not serve complimentary peanuts.
 You can also request that you be served a nut-free snack.

 Carry with you your adrenaline, emergency plan, a letter from your Doctor stating your Allergy and medical requirements, and some form of Medical Identification.